bryce-crichfield/SketchyCAD/README.md

 ### 1. Software Renderer

-Our CAD application comes equipped with a powerful software renderer that allows users to create detailed and realistic 2D renderings of their designs.
-The renderer supports various rendering techniques, shading models, and lighting effects to bring your drafts to life.
+Our CAD application comes equipped with a powerful software renderer that allows users to create detailed 2D renderings of their designs.
+The renderer supports various rendering techniques including vector graphics and text and font rendering.

 ### 2. Interactive User Interface